 Program Start Date: Fall

-Machine tool technology students learn to set up and operate all standard machine tools.
-They acquire knowledge and skills in mathematics, blueprint reading, drafting, metals and heat treatment, precision measuring equipment, and computer numerical control (CNC).
+Precision Machining and Manufacturing students learn to set up and operate all standard machine tools.
+They acquire knowledge and skills in mathematics, blueprint reading, and precision measuring equipment.

 Students gain experience in reading blueprints and in setting up and operating standard machine tools and CNC machines to produce precision metal parts.

-The completion of this program will prepare students to pursue national credentials.
-The Machine Tool Technology Program adheres to the credentialing requirements of the National Institute for Metalworking Skills, 10565 Fairfax Boulevard, Suite 203, Fairfax, VA 22030, Phone (703) 352-4971
+Courses from this program will apply towards an Associate in Applied Science Degree in Machine Tool Technology.
+The Machine Tool Technology Program adheres to the credentialing requirements of the National Institute for Metalworking Skills, 10565 Fairfax Boulevard, Suite 203, Fairfax, VA 22030, Phone (703) 352-4971.

 EEDA Career Cluster:

 - Manufacture machined projects using logic, information retrieval and related technology.

 - Apply industry related mathematics needed to perform job related tasks.

 - Machine parts to industry standards of tolerance and finish using manual machine tools.